 Why Do Toddlers Wake Up In The Night Crying?

-There could be several reasons that your toddler is waking in the night screaming.
-Let’s look at some of the possible reasons and then discuss the culprit that is likely to cause this.
+There could be several reasons your toddler is waking in the night screaming.
+First, let’s look at some of the possible reasons and discuss the culprit likely to cause this.

 - Your toddler is sick or growing in molars – Do you remember when he or she was a teething infant?
 And more specifically, do you remember that as soon as your teething infant at the time had just begun sleeping through the night?
 And then regressed with that due to teething pain?
 That could potentially be a case of deja vu as your toddler may be unable to sleep due to the teething pain as the molars grow.
 Or, your toddler may be unwell.
 Sickness will get into the way of sleeping.

 - Obstructive sleep apnea – If your toddler snores and is all of a sudden jolted awake from it, then that is obstructive sleep apnea.
 The cause for that is large adenoids or tonsils.
 If this keeps happening, then it is time to refer to a pediatric ENT by the pediatrician.